gmongaras/Matrix_Gradient_Calculator/README.md

 Was it worth it?
-We now know the gradient of softmax
+We now know the gradient of softmax attention

 ```
 N, H, S, D = 1, 2, 16, 12